VisualBee Toolbar (Delta Search Redirect)

 Remove VisualBee Toolbar from FireFox:

-Click "FireFox" (at the top left of the main window), select "Add-ons".
-Click on "Extensions" and disable "VisualBee Toolbar".
-To reset your homepage, click "Tools", then select "Options", in the opened window remove visualbee.delta-search.com and enter your preferred domain.
+To reset your homepage click on the Firefox menu (at the top right corner of the main window) then select "Options", in the opened window remove visualbee.delta-search.com and enter your preferred domain.

 If you continue to have problems with redirects to visualbee.delta-search.com, reset your Mozilla FireFox settings to default.